Shakarli0/Shakarli0/README.md

 ### Hi there 👋
 My name is Ali Shakarli.I am from Baku, Azerbaijan.
-I am 20 and I am student of Computer Science at Bilkent University.
+I am 20 and I am freshman Computer Science student at Bilkent University.

 <!--
 **Shakarli0/Shakarli0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.